fluidecho/securemq/README.md

 # SecureMQ [![Build Status](https://api.travis-ci.org/kurunt/securemq.png)](https://travis-ci.org/kurunt/securemq)

-Secure message queue service inspired by axon and zeromq.
+Secure messaging service, like axon or zeromq, but secure.

 SecureMQ uses HTTPS for transport rather than plain TCP, this allows SecureMQ to have: